daviddev16/mc-heads-java-api/README.md

 # Java library for MCHeads API.
-with this library you can use 99% of the mcheads web api, requesting in java: isometric, face, body, player information and *MHF* heads.
+with this library you can use 99% of the mcheads web api: isometric, face, body, player information and *MHF* heads.

 # How to Use it